England’s Cathedrals, Abbeys, and Medieval Painted Churches

 Donation Checks: As a tour company that benefits from the cultural and natural riches of our destinations, we have a policy of donating to the scientific and cultural projects, and museums we visit.
 This has created a bond between Far Horizons and the academic and local communities that has helped us establish an extensive list of contacts in each of our destinations.
 We ask that each participant write a check to the noteworthy project we designate.
 The donation amount is $150.00 per person and is made by check directly to the donation project.
 Note that the donation is required as part of your registration for the trip and that it is non-refundable.
 We will be designating a donation project for this trip shortly.

-A deposit of $500.00 is required along with a separate check made out to the donation project is required, as well as your registration form.
-Final payment is due 90 days before departure.
-Upon receipt of your deposit and completed registration form, you will be sent a reading list and a tour bulletin containing travel information.
+A deposit of $750 per person is required along with a separate check made out to the donation project is required, as well as your registration form.
+Final payment is due 120 days before departure.
+Upon receipt of your deposit and completed registration form, you will be sent your initial trip documents which contain important travel information.
 Click here to download our Registration Form.

 Cancellations and Refunds